 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Pretty sets of cookware are tempting, but pretty wears off with the enamel or Teflon.
 Cast iron lasts a lifetime if properly cared for.
 It cooks evenly, predictably and they're the only few pieces of cookware you'll ever need.
-Keep it away from the dishwasher and soap, season it regularly and enjoy never tossing another skillet!

 Whenever possible, use cast iron cookware.
 The iron from the pan really does "leech out" into the foods you cook, adding iron to your diet.